Fluorite-Apps/Fluorite-Store/README.md

 # Fluorite Store
-A windows appstore, powered with [scoop](https://scoop.sh/) in the backend, a windows package manager.
+Fluorite Store is a user-friendly Windows app store that utilizes the powerful scoop package manager in the backend.
+Unlike other app stores that download apps from hosts, Fluorite Store downloads apps directly from either official sources, ensuring safety and reliability.

 ### Why scoop?

+Scoop is a trusted Windows package manager that offers several benefits, such as:
-* its safe - since it downloads directly from official sources rather than a host, as long as you check the download url (in the app's more info page), matches the official website, theres no chance of downloading a fake app, e.g firefox is coming from mozilla.org.
-  * also has a built in virustotal checker
+* Safe downloads - Since Scoop downloads apps directly from official sources, there is no chance of downloading a fake app.
+Fluorite Store also has a built-in virustotal checker to further ensure safety.
-* apps are portable
-  * which makes versioning possible, unless running the cleanup command, you can revert to previous app versions after updates, (some folders like the apps data is symlinked between all versions).
+* Portable apps - Scoop enables versioning, so you can revert to previous app versions after updates, allowing you to fully uninstall apps, and transfer the entire scoop directory (with installed apps) between Windows installs.
-  * allows for fully uninstalling apps
-  * allows for transferring the entire scoop directory (with installed apps) between windows installs.

 ## Features